rjkviegas/course/algorithmic_complexity/README.md

 * `shuffle`
 * `sort` (if you are generating an array from a range, don't forget to shuffle it first to not bias the results)

-For this part, you'll need to create some code that returns the time needed to execute a function.
+- [ ] Create some code that returns the time needed to execute a function.

-What if you make the array passed into the functions 10, 100, 1000, 10000 times bigger?
+- [ ] What if you make the array passed into the functions 10, 100, 1000, 10000 times bigger?

-Take down the times it takes to process different size of array, and use a spreadsheet utility to plot the results into a curve (time spent over input size).
+- [ ] Take down the times it takes to process different size of array, and use a spreadsheet utility to plot the results into a curve (time spent over input size).

 ### Build your own algorithms

 Now, let's look at efficiency for our own algorithms.

 For each of these, you should:
-* Write a few tests (covering different cases)
+- [ ] Write a few tests (covering different cases)
-* Implement them
+- [ ] Implement them
-* Run your timing framework
+- [ ] Run your timing framework
-* Plot their curves
+- [ ] Plot their curves

 Compare the shapes of different curves.

-How can you characterise the efficiency of different algorithms?
+- [ ] How can you characterise the efficiency of different algorithms?
-Which algorithms seem more efficient?
-How do they scale?
+- [ ] Which algorithms seem more efficient?
+- [ ] How do they scale?

-Here are a few algorithms you should try to implement:
+Here are a the algorithms you should implement:

 #### Shuffling
 Implement your own algorithm for shuffling (you cannot use `.shuffle`).